-Command/option Description -a Start as application. -i Environment variable; identifies the Server location for clients that want to connect locally to the Server. -р Port number; where the <service_name> is the entry in the services file pointing to the port number where InterBase Server listens for connection requests from clients.</service_name> you can exit InterBase Manager, and both InterBase Server and InterBase Guardian will continue to run.
-The InterBase Guardian icon remains in the System Tray until you stop the server.
+Command/option Description -a Start as application. -i Environment variable; identifies the Server location for clients that want to connect locally to the Server. -р Port number; where the <service_name></service_name> is the entry in the services file pointing to the port number where InterBase Server listens for connection requests from clients.